-Though it is possible for bed bugs to infest numerous materials and structures within your home, it is highly unlikely that an infestation has initially taken place outside direct sleeping or living quarters.
-Beds and couches are the initial points of contact for any bed bug population as they are simply the most practical surfaces for their continued survival.
-Other furniture and objects should be thought of as a last resort as it becomes far more impractical for their detection and feeding patterns.
-Mattresses, box springs and couches should be considered to be the paths of least resistance.
+Though it is possible for bed bugs to infest numerous materials and objects within your home, it is highly unlikely that an infestation has initially taken place outside direct sleeping or living quarters.
+Beds, couches and other furniture are the initial points of contact for any bed bug population as they are the most practical "homes" for their continued survival.
+Other furniture and objects tend to be infested only after the population on the the beds and other furniture has crossed a critical threshold.
+Our treatment will systematically exterminate, all bugs and eggs, regardless of where they might located in your home.

 Do bed bugs carry diseases?

 While bedbugs have been known to harbour pathogens in their bodies, they have yet to be directly linked to the transmission of any diseases.
 They are however a serious mental health risk, causing significant levels of stress and in some cases and other psychosomatic disorders.

 Heat treatments are extremely time consuming and even more so, expensive.
 Although heat is a very effective in getting rid of a bed bug infestation, it’s not the only way and definitely not the best way.
 We’ve found that using heat in combination with other control practices is not only more effective, but substantially more economical for both your wallet and the environment – allowing us to maneuver in ways that are far more focused in terms of our application and contact with the areas being treated.